 Name.
 Answer, in bushels per acre.
 Bobier, Thos Potatoes, about 300.
 Turnips generally have not done well this year, the weather being very dry when they were sown in the spring.
 I never grew any except in the garden; these are excellent.
 Have grown peas two years; they do first-class here.
 Beans can be grown here in abundance.
 I have grown the finest potatoes that I ever grew in my life, both in quantity and quality.
-Carrots, cabbage, cauliflowers and other garden stuff grown in this country, are of the very best quality.
-Patterson, Abr Potatoes, from 250 to 300, and turnips, 500.
+Carrots, cabbage, cauliflowers and other garden stuff grown in this country, Patterson, Abr are of the very best quality.
+Potatoes, from 250 to 300, and turnips, 500.
 Carrots average 450.
 All kinds of vegetables grow well.
-I have also grown beet, onions, radishes, cabbage, cauliflower, melon. citron and cucumbers.
-Potatoes, turnips, carrots, peas, beans and flax do very well, without any care and trouble.
+I have also grown beet, onions, radishes, cabbage, cauliflower, melon citron and cucumbers.
+Fraser, D. D Potatoes, turnips, carrots, peas, beans and flax do very well, without any care and trouble.
 If the seed is only sown early, with care and cultivation, the yield is enormous.
 Osborne, Daniel Potatoes, 200 bushels from half acre.
 The yield of turnips and carrots was poor, owing to the drought in the spring.
 Flax was good.
 Vegetables did fairly.
 All cullender vegetables do well here.
 Harrison, D. H Potatoes, 300; really magnificent.
 Also turnips, carrots and mangolds; the latter yield well.
 Cabbages and cauliflowers do well.
 Thompson, S Potatoes, about 350.
 I had nine waggon loads (about 30 bushels each) of turnips off half an acre last year.
 Carrots, 500; peas, 50 bushels off two acres one year; beans, 40 to 60; flax 15.
 All kinds do well here; cabbages, cauliflowers, beets, melons, cucumbers, &c.
 Onions do splendidly.
-Tomatoes are not a success; we have lots of them, but they are green yet (September.)
-My potatoes are the best I ever saw in this country.
-Turnip, very heavy yield, also carrots; peas, 3c.
+Tomatoes are not a success; we have lots of the n, but they are green yet (September.)
+Stevenson, G. B My potatoes are the best I ever saw in this country.
+Turnip, very heavy yield, also carrots; peas, 30.
 This equals any country for the growth of vegetation.
 Have grown beets, onions, melons, citrons, cucumbers, pumpkins, tomatoes, radishes, celery and lettuces.
 Stirton, James Potatoes, 400, and peas 40.
 All garden vegetables usually grown on a farm, grow first class.
 Onions and cabbages grow extra large and are of fine quality.
-I had a fair crop of potatoes this year.
-My turnips were poor on breaking.
-The yield of carrots was good, but frost killed my beans.
-Carrots, cabbages, onions, parsnips, potatoes and beets are all doing well.
-Burgess, J. W Connerson, James Potatoes 500, turnips 1,000.
-Have also grown beets.
-Potatoes 200, turnips about 250, and peas and beans from 14 to 15.
-I think I could raise about 300 bushels of carrots per acre.
-Vegetables grow first-class.
-Sweet corn, cabbages, carrots and long and turnip beets grow to perfection; tomatoes splendidly; onions in abundance.
-Have also grown celery, musk and water melons, &c.
-Took \$15 prize money two years ago.
-Rawson, James Yield of potatoes and turnips heavy; carrots are simply immense; peas are not good here, the land is too heavy; beans do well, and flax yields from 20 to 30.
-This is a splendid country for vegetables.
-I have also grown mangold-wurtzels, onions, beets, parsnips, tomatoes, cucumbers, melons, citrons, squash, celery, cabbage, cauliflower, radishes, kail, brussels sprouts, lettuce, salsify and mushrooms.
-I have the Provincial Diploma for the best collection of garden vegetables.
+Slater, C. B in a second seco Burgess, J. W Connerson, James Rawson, James less' 4.4 A